ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/android/index.md

 Step 11: Try to build and compile.
 At this point, it should be compiled without errors.

 ## Setting Up the Views
 ### Configuring Your Layout View

-Specify a layout view in your desired layout file, for now this layout should fill the whole screen The ID for this layout will be referenced in the next step
+Specify a layout view in your desired layout file, for now this layout should fill the whole screen The ID for this layout is used in Step 7 above.

 {% highlight java %}
 <android.support.constraint.ConstraintLayout